I just saw some video of Iran doing their own May Day thing with their troops.

 I can find out what I want to know about prospective employers.

-Anyway, before well, I better take the break.
+Anyway, well, I better take the break.

 Nina.

-That's that's uh that's right.
+That's right.

-Um of the staff remembered who Nina Burley is and quite accurately described it to me.
+One of the staff remembered who Nina Burley is and quite accurately described it to me.

 Nina Burley, the journalist, drive-by media specialist.

-Uh by the way, you know, there's an interesting question.
+By the way, you know, there's an interesting question.

 There are, you know, where do they end up?

-Where's the where's the junkyard for all the wrecks?
+Where's the junkyard for all the wrecks?

 I'll point that out to you in just a moment.

-Nina Burley, drive-by media member, who once wrote, don't remember where she might have said it in a speech.
+Nina Burley, drive-by media member, who once wrote, don't remember where.

-She writes for Salon.com, but she once said that she would gladly give Bill Clinton a Monica Lewinsky.
+She writes for salon.com, but she once said that she would gladly give Bill Clinton a Monica Lewinsky for only one reason, just to thank him for keeping abortion legal.

-She has written the most unbelievable piece in Salon.com.
+She has written the most unbelievable piece in salon.com.

-Uh I just want to share some excerpts of it with you when we return.
+I just want to share some excerpts of it with you when we return.

-We've got some audio sound bites as well.
+We've got some audio soundbites as well.

 A lot to squeeze here in the final hour, but we'll make it count when we come back.

-Okay, let me just share excerpts, so we got some sound bites from Rumsfeld and from the uh drive-by media, and we've got some audio sound bites from uh Richard Holbrook, writing in the Washington Post on Sunday, appearing to know much more than he lets on about this general's protest of Rumsfeld.
+And we've got some audio soundbites from Richard Holbrook, writing in the Washington Post on Sunday, appearing to know much more than he lets on about this general's protest of Rumsfeld.

-Nina Burley, to remind you, offered Bill Clinton publicly a Monica Lewinsky, just to thank him for keeping abortion legal.
+Nina Burley, to remind you, offered Bill Clinton publicly a Monica Lewinsky just to thank him for keeping abortion legal.

-I cringed as my young son recited the Pledge of Allegiance.
+She begins her piece that ran yesterday in salon.com thus, I cringed as my young son recited the Pledge of Allegiance.

 But who was I to question his innocent trust in a nation I long ago lost faith in?

-When people give directions to the upstate New York Hamlet of Narrowsburg, they always refer to the big red brick schoolhouse at the stoplight.
+When people give directions to the upstate New York hamlet of Narrowsburg, they always refer to the big red brick schoolhouse at the stoplight.

 They had a summer house and so forth.

-We were able to buy the weekend house we thought would complete our metropolitan existence.
+For barely $50,000, we were able to buy the weekend house we thought would complete our metropolitan existence.

 But soon after we closed in the home, we moved to Paris, spurred by the serendipitous arrival of a book contract.